johndehavilland/cosmosdblab/intro-to-cosmos-db/README.md

     });
     ```

-4. Add code to update a document:
+4. Add code to update a document by replacing `<update an existing item in cosmosdb>`:

     ```nodejs
     self.getItem(itemId, function(err, doc) {